the-draupnir-project/draupnir-documentation/docs/bot/synapse_module.md

 **This requires Synapse 1.53.0 or higher**

-The Synapse module is indended to be used to apply policies to the entire homeserver, to affect all of your users.
+The Synapse module is intended to be used to apply policies to the entire homeserver, to affect all of your users.
 This is primarily meant to block invites from undesired homeservers/users, Mjolnir's Synapse module is a way to interpret ban lists and apply them to your